(Super)Universal Attractors and the de Sitter Vacua in String Landscape: Generic Scalar Potentials and Sequestered Inflation

 As like in the purely real case, one can chose a coupling term as $g\propto i \mu$ in order to obtain the full spectrum of constant and purely imaginary linear corrections.
 For example, in order to be consistent with the purely real case, one can denote that

 Then, the generalized bilinear couplings given with (\ref{GenBilinearCor}) would lead to the same SUGRA potential with the purely real case $g(\Phi,\bar{\Phi})=\bar{g}(\Phi,\bar{\Phi})$.
 That means one can characterize the SUGRA potential with equation (\ref{SugraPotGen}) for all purely real ($g\propto \mu$) and imaginary ($g\propto i\mu$ when $|\mu|>|M|$) values of the constant linear couplings.
-In this general form, the constant parameter $\mu$ takes the place of the $\overline{D3}$ brane contribution $M$ and presents a SUGRA potential that is controlled by (constant) linear nilpotent corrections. \paragraph{Real and Imaginary spectrum with scalars:} At this point, we obtained SUGRA potentials for the constant linear corrections, and one can get the above models by an appropriate choice of the bilinear couplings to nilpotent superfields.
+Note here in particular for both examples of constant linear couplings, one equivalently obtains the same results via a suitable Kähler transformation as expected.
+Thus, in this general form, the constant parameter $\mu$ takes the place of the $\overline{D3}$ brane contribution $M$ and presents a SUGRA potential that is controlled by (constant) linear nilpotent corrections or an equivalent Kähler transformation. \paragraph{Real and Imaginary spectrum with scalars:} At this point, we obtained SUGRA potentials for the constant linear corrections, and one can get the above models by an appropriate choice of the bilinear couplings to nilpotent superfields.
 However, one can still expect to see what happens when the linear couplings are $\Phi$ dependent, and therefore the linear corrections are not constant.
 Following that expectation, there is a possible case that fits in the same branch where the linear correction terms appear with a function of a single superfield such as $g\equiv g(\Phi)$ and $\bar{g}\equiv \bar{g}(\bar{\Phi})$.
 For this case, the SUGRA potential becomes

 In case the linear terms appear with generic functions for the real or imaginary directions as

 one obtains the same SUGRA potential as

 for both linear couplings.\footnote{It is possible to see that given a linear coupling term mixed with an imaginary part as in (\ref{g1ng2}), one needs to impose a simultaneous $X\rightarrow \bar{X}$ symmetry on the nilpotent superfield to keep the Kähler potential invariant under a $\Phi \rightarrow \bar{\Phi}$ symmetry.} Here, we denoted the generic functions of the linear corrections as $h^2 \equiv h(\Phi) h(\bar{\Phi}) \big|_{\Phi=\bar{\Phi}}$.
 It can be seen that for different values of the constant coupling term $\mu$, all real and imaginary spectra of linear corrections are obtained by a generic function $h(\Phi)$.
 Thus, one can obtain various cosmological scenarios with a suitable combination of the bilinear and linear nilpotent couplings where both are functions of the inflation multiplet with $\Phi$.
 In this case, a generic inflation potential may also arise with the linear corrections alone.
 For example, an appropriate choice of the generic function with $h(\Phi)h(\bar{\Phi})=M^2 V_{\text{inf}}(\Phi,\bar{\Phi})$ would lead to the first scenario with the bilinear corrections as $f=\mu^2$, as a constant.
 However, since the F-term along the $X$-direction becomes